-The primary problem with choosing to only live life within your comfort zone is that it prevents personal growth.
-The emotional, social, and spiritual growth that we as individuals need to experience in order to live a successful life, and the kind of life that is vibrant and makes a positive impact on the world around us, only comes from a willingness to venture outside of our comfort zone.
-It is outside the familiarity and parameters of our comfort zone that real personal growth takes place.
-There are things in life that we will never experience and places that God wants to take us in this journey that we call life that we will never be able to reach as long as we imprison ourselves within our comfort zone.
-We rob ourselves of some of the greatest blessings in life that await us, and some of the joys that life has to offer when we limit what we do to only what we are comfortable or familiar with.
+The problem with choosing to only live within your comfort zone is it prevents personal growth.
+The emotional, social, and spiritual growth we need as individuals comes only from a willingness to venture outside of our comfort zone.
+It is outside the familiarity of our comfort zone that personal growth takes place.
+God wants to take us to places in life we will never reach while imprisoned within our comfort zone.
+We risk missing some of life’s greatest blessings by limiting our life to only what we are comfortable or familiar with.

-Our comfort zone is to a large degree, created by fear.
+Our comfort zone is created by fear.
 It is created by fear of the unknown.
-Fear brings about the questions that begin with words such as ” But what if….., or ” But what if I…..”
-There are always going to be things in life that offer no guarantees, and things that we are not 100% sure about.
-If you choose to live your life only doing things that you are 100% certain about, then you are choosing to not make faith a part of your life.
-According to the Bible, in the book of Hebrews , we are told that faith is the substance of things hoped for, the evidence of things not seen.
-There are times in life that we simply have to step out and trust God, even when we don’t know all the details of our journey.
+Fear creates questions beginning with words such as ” But what if…, or ” But what if I…” Many things in life offer no guarantees.
+There will always be open doors of opportunity we are not 100% sure about.
+If you live your life only doing things you are 100% certain about, then you are not living by faith.
+According to the Bible, faith is the substance of things hoped for, the evidence of things not seen.
+(Hebrews 11:1) Sometimes we must step out and trust God, even when we don’t know all the details of our journey.
 The great Martin Luther King once said “Faith is taking the first step, even when you don’t see the whole staircase.”

-Think about a time in your life when you were very young.
-Do you remember the very first time that you tried a certain food, and realized that you liked it?
-Do you remember the very first time that you rode a bike?
-What about the very first time that you went swimming, or the very first time that you traveled somewhere alone?
-Do you remember the very first date with your spouse?
-Imagine how different your life would be now if you had never taken the chance and tried some of those things.
-All of these events in your life involved extending yourself beyond that with which you were familiar or comfortable with.
-All of these events took you out of your “comfort zone.”
+Think about when you were very young.
+Do you remember the first time you tried a certain food, and realized you liked it?
+What about the first time you rode a bike?
+Maybe you have memories of your first time swimming, or the first time you traveled somewhere alone?
+Do you remember the first date with your spouse?
+Imagine how different your life would be now had you never taken the chance and tried some of those things.
+All of these events involved extending yourself beyond what you were familiar or comfortable with.
+You left your comfort zone.

 Thanks for reading!